TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Methodology

-where the reconstruction term (MSE loss) ensures accurate signal recovery, while the KL divergence term regularizes the latent space to be smooth and well-structured.
+We pretrain the encoder-decoder pair using a $\beta$-VAE objective that balances reconstruction fidelity with representation quality.
+The loss function combines two terms: $\mathcal{L}_{\text{VAE}} = \mathbb{E}_{q_\phi(\mathbf{z}|\mathbf{x})}[\log p_\theta(\mathbf{x}|\mathbf{z})] - \beta \cdot \text{KL}(q_\phi(\mathbf{z}|\mathbf{x})||p(\mathbf{z}))$ where the reconstruction term (MSE loss) ensures little information is lost, while the KL divergence term regularizes the latent space to be smooth and well-structured.
 We employ a sigmoid-based schedule for $\beta$, starting near zero to prioritize reconstruction accuracy, then gradually increasing to encourage disentangled representations.
-This scheduling strategy prevents the common ``posterior collapse'' problem in VAE training while ensuring high-quality reconstructions.
+This scheduling strategy reduces the common posterior collapse problem in VAE training while ensuring high-quality reconstructions.
 The encoder-decoder is pretrained on 50 million sequences from the GIFT-Eval Pretrain dataset~\citep{aksu2024giftevalbenchmarkgeneraltime}, comprising 230 billion time series points across 88 diverse domains, including healthcare, finance, and industrial sensors.
 This large-scale pretraining ensures our representations generalize across domains, temporal resolutions, noise levels, and time horizons.